smoofra/ingest-tika-recursive/README.md

 # Recursive Tika Ingest Processor for Elasticsearch

-This is similar to the `ingest-attachment` processor, except it also recursivly parses inner resources, like attachments or files within an zip archive.
+This is similar to the `ingest-attachment` processor, except it also recursively parses inner resources, like attachments or files within an zip archive.

+It expects to ingest a document with only one key, `"data"`, which should contain a byte array or base64 representation of the file you want it to parse.
+The metadata for the outer file is added to the document at the top level.
+All the inner resources are added to an array under "X-TIKA:embedded_resources".

 ## Usage